 8. Allow the steaks to rest for 10 minutes before serving.

 I really love how the pan juices get all caramelized and insanely delish!
-Spoon those juices all over the steaks right before serving for a little extra flavor power!
+Spoon those juices all over the Filet Mignon steaks right before serving for a little extra flavor power!
 This pan seared filet mignon recipe is the ONLY way I’ll make it.

 Filet Mignon steaks on a white plate with salt being sprinkled on top.